hilts-vaughan/hilts-vaughan.github.io/_posts/2018-04-26-using-huggins-for-fun-and-profit.md

 * **Scenario**: This is just a way of grouping agents together in Huginn.
 We're using the default one for now but it would be a good idea to group them later on so you know how they all interact with each other.
 * **Keep events**: We've picked 3 days but even less is fine.
 We're just using this for triggers which are near real-time, remember.
 However, if we had other plans for this data more would be in order.
-* **Schedule: ** 1 minute might be a bit eager, but remember we'd rather generate a bit of extra traffic than miss a deal.
+* **Schedule **: 1 minute might be a bit eager, but remember we'd rather generate a bit of extra traffic than miss a deal.
 * **Expected days**: You can read more on the official docs --  but this is how Huginn will notify us of broken agents. i.e: we expect data to come in here at least somewhat frequent or something is not right.

 With that saved, go ahead and run it and you should generate some activities in the events stream: